 The strong growth of olive oil is expected to continue across the forecast period in both retail volume and current value terms.
 This is thanks to the heightened health- and immunity-consciousness that consumers will retain in the aftermath of the pandemic.

-Price sensitivity will continue across the forecast period as the local economy struggles to recover in the wake of the COVID-19 pandemic and household budgets remain constrained.
-It is expected that the majority of Czech consumers will keep purchasing edible oils at special price discounts, or look for cheaper products.
+Price sensitivity will continue across the forecast period whilst the local economy and household budgets remain in recovery from the COVID-19 pandemic and the financial effects of the war in Ukraine.
+It is expected that most Czech consumers will continue seeking to purchase edible oils at special price discounts or look for cheaper products.